cosmos/sdk-tutorials/README.md

 ## Contributing

 We welcome contributions to this repository!
-Please read our [Contributing Guidelines](LINK_TO_CONTRIBUTING_GUIDELINES) for more information on how you can contribute.
+Please read our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how you can contribute.

 ## Feedback

-If you have any feedback or suggestions, please open an issue in this repository, or contact us at [Your Contact Information].
+If you have any feedback or suggestions, please open an issue in this repository.

 ## License

-This project is licensed under the Apache license - see the [LICENSE.md](LINK_TO_LICENSE) file for details.
+This project is licensed under the Apache license - see the [LICENSE.md](./LICENSE) file for details.